barjsprog/Preempt_ADDA_signalling/README.md

 - Realtime Codes are from the linux wiki, Analog output input codes are from waveshare website “example codes”.
 - Use the code in the files.

-Guide for the code provided:
+EDIT THIS: Guide for the code provided:
 (This guide is for the RPİ3 with all the kernels have been set.)

 - Download the files.